Douae-MEJHOUDI/CPU-Scheduler-Simulation/README.md

    - Generate random processes or upload a file (a file example is given in data folder)
    - Run the simulation
    - View and analyze the results

+*The output of the simulations are securely saved in the app/static/output folder for further improvements of features (simulation report download feature)*

 ### Command-Line Interface